A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Conclusion

 \section{Conclusion}

-Developing models that can estimate the human's internal state is critical to developing dynamic human-robot teams that can operate in uncertain, dynamic environments.
+Developing models that can estimate the human's workload is critical to developing dynamic human-robot teams that can operate in uncertain, dynamic environments.
 The variability of these environments is characterized by varying human-robot teaming dynamics, diverse tasks executions, and different operating conditions for the team itself.
-A robot seeking to adapt its behavior to best assist its human teammate must accurate the human's internal state accurately in any of these conditions; however, real-world variability often violates the IID assumption making standard machine learning methods infeasible.
-Non-IID machine learning, particular domain generalization and few-shot learning, hold promise in developing models that can account for these varying dynamics.
+A robot seeking to adapt its behavior to best assist its human teammate must estimate the human's workload accurately in any of these conditions; however, real-world variability often violates the IID assumption making standard machine learning methods infeasible.
+This manuscript developed three criteria (i.e., portability, model complexity, and adaptability) and presented an analysis of relevant non-IID machine learning techniques.
+Numerous non-IID machine learning techniques exist, so this manuscript assessed how each technique's machine learning considerations interact with the unique characteristics of HRI datasets (e.g., workload estimation for unknown tasks).
+A deeper understanding of these interactions highlight the specific requirements for a particular application, which is useful for guiding future empirical research.
+This manuscript's analysis argues that domain generalization and few-shot learning techniques hold promise in developing models that can estimate a human's workload for unknown tasks.